Echocardiography and Structural Heart Symposium, 43rd Annual

 Loews Coral Gables Hotel, Coral Gables, Florida

-As valvular heart disease and structural heart treatments become increasingly integral within cardiology, our symposium focuses on building the fundamental tools of echocardiography.
-Tailored to both beginner and advanced skills, each section is constructed from the ground up, ensuring a comprehensive understanding from the perspective of the sonographer scanning the patient to the reader, be it a cardiologist or medical professional, taking care of the patient.
+As valvular heart disease and structural heart treatments become increasingly integral within cardiology, our symposium focuses on building the fundamental tools of echocardiography and multimodality imaging.
+Tailored to both beginner and advanced skill levels, each section is constructed from the ground up, ensuring a comprehensive understanding from the perspective of the sonographer scanning the patient to the reader, cardiologist, surgeon or other medical professional caring for the patient.

 What to Expect

-• Core Echocardiography Principles: Our agenda spans core echocardiography principles, encompassing cardiac structure, function and hemodynamics assessment, aligned with current guidelines.
+• Core Echocardiography Principles: Our agenda spans core echocardiography principles, encompassing cardiac structure, function, valvular assessment and hemodynamics, aligned with current guidelines.

 • Cutting-Edge Discussions: Internationally renowned faculty will lead discussions on the latest technologies and future directions in structural heart disease assessment and treatment.

-• Advanced Imaging Techniques and Treatment Approaches: Topics will range from advanced echocardiography imaging techniques like 3-D, Strain, CT, and TEE to innovative valve repair approaches such as TAVR, TEER, and more.
+• Advanced Imaging Techniques and Treatment Approaches: Topics will range from advanced imaging techniques, such as 3D echocardiography, strain, CT, MRI and TEE, to innovative valve repair and replacement approaches, including TAVR, TEER, TMVR, and emerging tricuspid interventions.

 • Controversies and Debates: Controversies surrounding diagnostic and treatment approaches will also be addressed.